vinayvis821/bearStudios/README.md

 ### How to use the website

 Due to limited time, I was not able to deploy this react project to a web provider like Heroku.
-If requested, I would be able to complete this step and update this readme to the link of the website.

 To run this website locally, clone the repository to your desktop.
 Open a terminal/powershell window and navigate to the directory (Node + npm must be installed).